coderSuren/Codebrewers-hackathon/README.md

    git clone https://github.com/coderSuren/Codebrewers-hackathon.git
    cd Codebrewers-hackathon
    ```
-2. Make sure you have Python 3.x installed on your system.
+2. Ensure you have Python 3.x installed on your system.
 If not, download and install it from [Python's official website](https://www.python.org/downloads/).

 3. Install the required dependencies: